The Shields Painting Difference: Perfection with Every Brush Stroke

 “This (wasn’t) our first rodeo and it won’t be our last,” said Steve Knapp, 54, who said he considers himself a “true Floridian.”

-But when the water started rising around 6 a.m.
-Aug.
-30, the couple decided to take their 18-year-old Pomeranian, Minnie, and leave.
+But when the water started rising around 6 a.m. on Wednesday, the couple decided to take their 18-year-old Pomeranian, Minnie, and leave.
 The water was up to their hips.
 They grabbed their kayaks and a few coolers with food and didn’t return until later in the afternoon.

 Steve Knapp estimated the downstairs of his home took about 14 to 16 inches of water.